Nauvoo Temple: Architecture

 At its base the Nauvoo Temple was 128 ft long and 88 ft wide with a tower and weather vane reaching to 164 ft.
 The second temple of the Latter Day Saint movement was built 60 percent larger in dimensions than its predecessor, the Kirtland Temple.
 Like Kirtland, the temple contained two assembly halls, one on the first floor and one on the second, called the lower and upper courts.
 Both had classrooms and offices in the attic.
 Unlike Kirtland, it had a full basement which housed a baptismal font.

 Exterior

 The limestone used for the original temple was quarried from a site just west of the temple.
 Much of that quarry, however, was submerged by rising water behind the Keokuk Dam in 1912.
-Therefore, Russellville, Alabama, subsidiary of Minnesota's Vetter Stone Company, was chosen by the Church to provide stone for the new temple.
+Therefore, Russellville, Alabama, subsidiary of Minnesota's Vetter Stone Company, was chosen by the LDS Church to provide stone for the new temple.
 Church officials say the quarry was selected because it provided stone that is a close match to the limestone originally used.